AY2324S2-CS2113T-T09-4/User-Guide/CS2101/UserGuide_2101.md

 To ensure that you have the correct version of Java installed, launch the CLI (either `cmd.exe` or `bash`) and run `java --version`.

 As long as the output shows `java 11` is installed, it is correct.
-The specific version

 ###### [Back to Installation](#installation)